The State of Affairs

 Esther Perel is a provocative speaker on the science of human interaction—how professional and personal relationships work.
 She consults Fortune 500 companies on creating harmony within and among teams, and her TED Talk has attracted over six million views.
 Perel helps you understand crucial HR issues through the lens of trust, desire, and engagement.

 Fluent in nine languages, Perel is a Belgian native and a practicing psychotherapist whose innovative models for building strong and lasting relationships have won acclaim across five continents.
-She writes the “Close Encounters with Esther Perel” column for Cosmopolitan, and she’s been featured in Forbes, Fast Company, The Guardian, Le Monde, Ha’Aretz, and the Wall Street Journal, and she has appeared on Oprah, The Today Show, and The Colbert Report.
+With a hit podcast series, Where Should We Begin? and a newly released book, The State of Affairs: Rethinking Infidelity, Perel is everywhere.
+She writes the “Close Encounters with Esther Perel” column for Cosmopolitan; she’s been featured in Forbes, Fast Company, The Guardian, Le Monde, Ha’Aretz, and the Wall Street Journal; she has appeared on Oprah, The Today Show, and The Colbert Report; and she was a consultant for the critically-acclaimed show The Affair.
 In a cover story, The New York Times named Perel as the most important game-changer on sexuality and relationships since Dr. Ruth.
 Her book, Mating in Captivity, is an international bestseller, translated into 25 languages.

 In the corporate arena, Perel’s expertise in human relationships has made her a sought-after consultant on wellness, teambuilding, communication, and work-life balance.
 Her clients include Nike, Johnson & Johnson, Bronfman Foundation, PopTech, and the Young Presidents Organization.
 In addition to Perel’s 30-year therapy practice in New York, she also serves on the faculty of The Family Studies Unit, Department of Psychiatry, New York University Medical Center, and the International Trauma Studies Program at Columbia University.